Here are a few of my pet peeves about the mistaken perceptions involving the Superman mythos (in no particular order of importance).

 5) The “underwear” fallacy

 The “underwear” that people refer to is nothing of the kind.
 The correct description for it is “trunks”.
-Back in the 1930s, when Superman was revealed to the public, athletes would regularly wear these trunks while exercising or posing for photographs.
+Back in the 1930s, when Superman was revealed to the public, athletes, boxers, wrestlers, sunbathers, etc. would regularly wear these trunks while exercising or posing for photographs.
 By adding the trunks to Superman’s costume, it invoked a feeling that this was indeed a strongman.

-Aesthetically speaking, Jerry Siegel and Joe Shuster, the creators of Superman, were nothing short of geniuses for many reasons, and one of which was making the trunks red.
+Additionally, aesthetically speaking, Jerry Siegel and Joe Shuster, the creators of Superman, were nothing short of geniuses for many reasons, and one of which was making the trunks red.
 This added an eye catching and aesthetically pleasing break up of the color scheme on the costume.
-Something that is sadly lacking without it and something that a tiny red belt won’t solve alone.
+Something that I feel is sadly lacking without it and something that a tiny red belt won’t solve alone.